($21.16 – $27.33 DOE)

 - Must be able to obtain First Aid/CPR following hire.

 - Must be 21 years of age or older.

 NOTE: If the State of Alaska implements a Peer Specialist certification, the JAMHI Peer Specialist is required to obtain that certification.

 - Extended periods of sitting and standing.
 Bending, pushing, moving and lifting objects weighing up to 50 pounds.
 Mobility and dexterity sufficient to assist clients and handle required job-related functions and move about the facility.
 Ability to cope with clients who may use challenging or offensive language with potential for escalation.

-Application Instructions: To be considered for a position with JAMHI, you must submit both your resume and our employment application.
+Application Instructions: To be considered for an available position with JAMHI, you must submit both your resume and your employment application.
 Be sure to complete all requested information on the application form.
 Do not write “See Resume” on the application.
 Incomplete applications will not be considered.
-You may submit your paperwork by email HR@jamhi.org or by drop off at our clinic located at 3406 Glacier Hwy.
+You may submit your paperwork by email to HR@jamhi.org or drop it off at our clinic located at 3406 Glacier Hwy.